Yalantis/GLata/ReadMe.md

 # GLata
-Glata is a library for creating animations for android using OpenGL ES.
+GLata is an Android library for creating multi-object and resource-heavy animations using OpenGL for Embedded Systems.

 ![Alt Text](https://github.com/Yalantis/GLata/blob/master/anim.gif)

-## Do I need this?
+## Why do I need GLata?
-Okay, most of the time you don't.
-But sometimes you need to create an animation with lots of objects and/or large images.
-And sometimes it becomes too heavy for Canvas or MotionLayout.
-This is where OpenGL comes to help.
-Treat this library as a lightweight wrapper on OpenGL.
-You may not only use functionality which this library provides but also use native OpenGL ES calls and tricks.
-Usually OpenGL initial setup takes a lot of time and it's always nice when someone did it for you, right?
+I bet you’re familiar with Canvas, ObjectAnimator, and MotionLayout.
+These standard Android solutions are undeniably great for creating simple animations.
+However, they may not always be enough for drawing massive animations with loads of moving objects and/or large images.
+This may be a task for OpenGL ES.
+However, setting up OpenGL usually takes a lot of time, especially if you’ve never done it before.
+GLata not only does the initial setup for you but suggests tools to start drawing complex animations right away.
+These include tools for:
+- Creating a rectangle and applying an image to it
+- Setting up a camera and specifying the visible area
+- Applying a bunch of shaders including blur and tint
+- Applying basic animations: movement, scaling, rotation, texture switching
+- Using the ETC1 compressed texture format for faster loading And one more thing: GLata lets you use native OpenGL ES calls and tricks, which is not usually the case for large graphics frameworks.
+Consider this library a lightweight wrapper for OpenGL ES and your launching pad for creating complex animations.

-## How to use this library in your project?
+## How can I use GLata in my project?
 Add jitpack repo in your root build.gradle at the end of repositories:
 ```xml
 	allprojects {